-The reporting period is for the fiscal year covering July 1, 2021, to June 30, 2022.
+The reporting period is for the fiscal year covering July 1, 2022, to June 30, 2023.

-The information in this report reflects the status of Sexual Assault Evidence Collection Kits ("SAKs") in the State of Hawaii as of the end-date of the reporting period, June 30, 2022, and is not a representation of the status of the kits at the time of the submission of this report.
+The information in this report reflects the status of Sexual Assault Evidence Collection Kits ("SAKs" or "SAK" in the singular) in the State of Hawaii as of the end-date of the reporting period, June 30, 2023, and is not a representation of the status of the kits at the time of the submission of this report.
 The HSART Program members worked to ensure that the information contained in this report is clearly defined and that relevant definitions are provided.